GovTechSG/govt-review-frontend/README.md

 	- open http://localhost:3000/ on your browser. you should see a landing page.

+  - Navigate to http://localhost:3000/api/docs and expand the tab 'POST /api/v1/oauth/token'

+  - Click 'Try it out' and enter the values

+  			{
+			    "name": "bgp",
+			    "password": "test12"
+  			}

+  - Click execute and copy the return value of "access_token" into the .env.local file created in the step above

+		# Example value, you have to get your own key with the steps above
+		# Remember to include Bearer infront of the token
+		REACT_APP_AUTH_TOKEN="Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJwcm9kdWN0X3Jldmlld19wbGF0Zm9ybSIsImlhdCI6MTUyNTc2NDA5MSwianRpIjoiYjE1M2ExOTgtZDI3YS00NDAyLTk1MTktNjA5ZTZkYjNlMjNmIiwiYXBwIjp7ImlkIjoxLCJuYW1lIjoiYmdwIn19._Hv7ER8Kakex2WQYw9X24B4F8Ywc1tSxjJaoqfT663k"

+1. Test run

 	In the project root directory of the [**frontend**](https://github.com/GovTechSG/govt-review-frontend)..

 	- Test if the project is setup properly:

-			npm start -p 3001
+			npm start

-	- open http://localhost:3001/ on your browser. you should see a landing page.
+	- open http://localhost:5000/ on your browser. you should see a landing page.